Medicines and surgical treatments for urinary incontinence

 Side effects include dry mouth, constipation, indigestion, heartburn, blurred vision and dry eyes.

-A new treatment for OAB was approved for use in the NHS in 2013.
-Mirabegron, also known by its brand name Betmiga, may be beneficial when other treatments have not been effective or cause too many side effects.
-Mirabegron is from a class of drugs called beta 3 agonists.
-It works by stimulating certain receptors in the detrusor muscle of the bladder wall.
+Mirabegron may be recommended when other treatments have not been effective or cause too many side effects.
+It is from a class of drugs called beta 3 agonists and works by stimulating certain receptors in the detrusor muscle of the bladder wall.
 This relaxes the muscle, meaning the bladder can hold more urine, reducing the need to go to the toilet as often.
-Mirabegron is taken as a tablet once a day.

 Medication for bedwetting